noplacenoaddress/RNMnetwork/Part 1 - The worldwide neural control network/2 - radio infrastructure.md

 Target individuals are active victim of this facility, victims normally by all of those institutions.
 The church first of all.

+What is the goal of governments using this technology:

 ### The "games" network

 ![Games network](../Images/EOFWNG2X0AA_epp.jpeg)